ner-aim/Customer-Churn-Project/readme.md

-# 🛰️ Telco Customer Churn — End-to-End ML (FastAPI • Docker • MLflow)
+# 🛰️  Customer Churn - End-to-End ML (FastAPI • Docker • MLflow)
 > *“In the theater of attrition, churn is treason.
 This system exposes it.”*

 A full pipeline to analyze telecom customer behavior and **predict churn** — who stays, who leaves, and why.